BurkeBlaine1999/SoftwareTesting/SoftwareTestingProject.md

 ### 4.3 Performance and Stress Testing

 We will use stress testing to see how far the game can be pushed before it breaks.
-Our in game team will carry this activity out as in game will be the most intensive part of the game with many seperate entities and projectiles.
+Our in-game team will carry this activity out as in game will be the most intensive part of the game with many separate entities and projectiles.
 This is very important as it will help us know if our code is optimized or not.

 ### 4.4 User Acceptance Testing

-User acceptance will be used to get another insight to our game .
+User acceptance will be used to get another insight to our game.
 It will be granted to people such as other staff members.
 This will help us confirm that the game is ready for beta testing.

 A member from either team will be keeping track of this and will be in charge of receiving feedback.